geneontology/devops-deployment-scripts/README.md

    - ansible 2.10.7+
    - python3  3.8.5+

-# devops-deployment-scripts
+# Purpose

-Provisions an aws instance using terraform and calls ansible playbooks specified in the yaml config file.
-See `config.yaml.sample`.
+Provisions an instance on using terraform and calls ansible playbooks specified in the yaml config file.
+See `config.yaml.sample`, the `aws` directory for sample terraform script and `stage.yaml` for sample ansible playbook.

 ```
 python3 -m pip install .